Is a home battery worth it in Perth in 2026? The honest numbers

 - On Midday Saver (peak window 3pm–9pm): 55.33c − 2c = 53.33c per kWh saved (if you're discharging during the peak window)

 This is why Midday Saver significantly changes the battery economics.
+For how the export side fits in, see our Perth DEBS strategy guide.

-Scenario 1 — A1 tariff, typical household
+Scenario 1: A1 tariff, typical household

 Setup: 6.6kW solar, 10kWh battery, A1 tariff, household consuming 25 kWh/day with 15 kWh daytime import avoidance already from solar.
 Evening load: 10 kWh.